 Countries eligible for funding are: The EU-Member States, Iceland, Norway, Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Montenegro, Serbia, Turkey, Moldova, Switzerland, Ukraine, Faroe Islands, Israel, Tunisia, Georgia, Armenia.

 Horizon Prizes are challenge prizes (also known as 'inducement' prizes) which offer a cash reward to whoever can most effectively meet a defined challenge.
 They act as an incentive for innovation.
 They prescribe the goal but not who the innovator should be or how the goal should be achieved.

-substantially while encouraging other nations and regions to do likewise.
-One way to help these efforts is to make use of
+gas emissions substantially while encouraging other nations and regions to do likewise.
+One way to help these efforts is to

-the CO2 by integrating it in consumer products.
-CO2 re-use technologies however are still facing a number of technical, commercial
+make use of the CO2 by integrating it in consumer products.
+CO2 re-use technologies however are still facing a number of technical,

 This inducement prize will therefore reward innovative products utilising CO2 that could significantly reduce the atmospheric emissions of CO2 when deployed at commercial scale.

 The prize will induce actors in the field of CO2 utilisation to do more to enhance their processes and products so that they reduce atmospheric emissions of CO2.
 It aims also to mobilise and enhance private R&I investment, attract non-traditional players, create new partnerships and incentivise researchers and innovators to enhance efforts to abate emissions of anthropogenic CO2 to atmosphere.

 The specific rules of the contest will be published in 2016 by the European Commission, which will

 directly launch and manage the contest and award the prize based on the judgement of independent experts.